top of page

-Helping First Responders Heal, Overcome Struggles, and Build Resilience
+Helping First Responders Heal, Overcome Struggles, & Build Resilience

 First responders are a group of remarkable individuals who present a set of unique needs all their own.
 In addition to work culture, not many understand, the distinctive demands of their job.
 This can cause rates of depression, anxiety, substance abuse, post-traumatic stress disorder, and suicidality at strikingly higher rates than the general population.